Email FacebookTwitterMenu burgerClose thin

 Retirement Planning Tips

 • Opening an IRA can be a great step toward getting prepared for retirement.
 However, you might also benefit from talking to a financial advisor who can help you come up with a complete retirement plan.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Figure out which type of IRA is right for you.
 With a traditional IRA, contributions are made with pre-tax dollars.
 This might be good if you expect to be in a lower tax bracket after retirement.
 A Roth IRA, on the other hand, is funded through after-tax contributions.
 This makes it a good option if you think your tax rate will go up as you get older.